bhargav-rathod/invoice-generation/README.md

 ## 📌 Features

 ### 🔹 Create Invoices
-- Add customer details (name, email, contact).
-- Include multiple products with quantity and price.
+- Include customer details such as name, email, and contact number.
+The name field is mandatory, while email and contact number are optional.
+If provided, they should be reflected in the invoice.- Include multiple products with quantity and price.
 - Automatically calculate the total amount.
 - Generate and save invoices as PDFs.